easy-node-pro/harmony-toolbox/README.md

 	# the shard this node should run on - 0,1,2,3:
 	nodeShard = 1

-### Step 3: Install Requirements for Easy Node Validator Toolbox Menu
+#### Step 3: Install Requirements for Easy Node Validator Toolbox Menu
 Easy Node Validator Toolbox Menu makes running a validator a breeze.
 To get everything installed for Easy Menu run the following command:

 	cd ~/ez-node/
 	pip3 install -r requirements.txt

-If you receive an error, you may need to install pip3 by running `sudo apt install python3-pip -y`
+At this point the application is running and the menu will walk you through loading your Harmony Validator Node software or load right into the main menu.

-## Run the Easy Node Validator Toolbox Application!!!
+#### Run the Easy Node Validator Toolbox Application!!!
 To run the easy menu application anytime on your node **from any folder location** run the following command:

 	python3 ~/ez-node/ez_node/toolbox.py

-## Upgrade Easy Node Validator Operations Toolbox
+#### Upgrade Easy Node Validator Operations Toolbox
 Since you have run this out of our git repository, you can check for upgrades any time by running:

 	cd ~/ez-node